2020 Volkswagen Touareg 190TDI review

 However, as a five-seat SUV, the Touareg is a great choice for any size family.
 Room between seats is generous and babies and toddlers in the rear seat have a huge amount of room to kick legs.
 And those rear outer seats are Isofix compatible.

 As mentioned, the boot is large, with both a wide and long loading space that’s great for a long road trip where you need a lot of gear.
 Fold those back seats down and it grows to 1800L.

 At 9.2-inches wide the infotainment looks bright, big and crisp.
 It displays Apple CarPlay and Android Auto well, using one of two USB ports to connect those phones.
 And the charging rate is quick from both the front and rear USB ports.

-Standard applications include DAB radio, navigation and Bluetooth connectivity for simple music streaming.
+Standard applications include Bluetooth connectivity for simple music streaming.
 Techies can pay to upgrade the screen to 15.0-inches wide and also replace the traditional analogue driver’s cluster for a screen.
 But for everyone else, the factory setup is great and saves $8000 from optioning the Technology pack.